pupilfirst/pupilfirst/docs/developers/development_setup.md

 When editing YAML files (especially translations) please use the [YAML Sort extension](https://marketplace.visualstudio.com/items?itemName=PascalReitermann93.vscode-yaml-sort) to sort keys.

+## Versioning

+The version number for the LMS is stored in _two_ locations.
+Both must be updated when bumping the version:

+- `Pupilfirst::Application::VERSION` in `config/application.rb`
+- `env.VERSION` in `.github/workflows/ci.yml`

 ## Enabling multitenancy

 **Optional:** If you'd like to enable multitenancy in your development environment, a few additional steps are required.